NeoGames4/AssemblyCompiler8080/README.md

 4. Run the project.
 The compiled hex code should be written to the destination file.

 ## Known instructions
 Please read the EP manual for more information about each instruction.
-Also take a look at allowed registers for `N`, `E` and `O` below.
+Also take a look at allowed registers for the placeholders `N`, `E` and `O` right below.

 <table style="undefined;table-layout: fixed; width: 1061px"><colgroup>
 <col style="width: 117px">
 <col style="width: 60px">